SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-13.md

 - &>> ----> It will append the new log.
 - To open the log file "less <logfile-name>"

-### Special Variables will work only in double qotes ""
+### Special Variables will work only in double qotes
-- $? ---> Checks wether the exit status of the previous command is success or not ?
+- $? ---> Checks wether exit status of the previous command is success or not ?
 - $0 ---> You will get script name.
 - $1 ---> First argument.
 - $2 ---> Second argument and so on ...